 As someone who is interested in the intersection of psychedelics, entrepreneurship, and personal transformation, I feel like I’ve found my tribe.

-If you are interested in learning more about 1heart Journeys, go to their website.
-While 90%+ of attendees come from referrals, they do invite anyone to apply online to be considered by their team for an upcoming retreat for ‘World Transforming Travel’.
-Make sure to mention my name and The Third Wave when you apply!
+If you are interested in learning more about 1heart.com, go to their website and apply here.
+While 90%+ of their attendees come from their alumni referrals, they do invite anyone to apply online to be considered by their team for an upcoming retreat for their ‘human accelerator’.
+Make sure to mention my name and Third Wave when you apply!

 Paul Austin, the author of this article, was provided with a free retreat by 1heart.
 He chose, on his own accord, to write this retreat review because he had such a phenomenal experience.